srid/purescript-book-sources/chapter4.md

 X> ## Exercises
 X>
 X> 1.
-(Easy) Write a recursive function which returns `true` if and only if its input is an even number.
+(Easy) Write a recursive function which returns `true` if and only if its input is an even integer.
 X> 2.
-(Medium) Write a recursive function which counts the number of even numbers in an array. _Hint_: use the `head` function from `Data.Array.Unsafe`.
+(Medium) Write a recursive function which counts the number of even integers in an array. _Hint_: use the `head` function from `Data.Array.Unsafe`.

 ## Maps